nikordaris/nikordaris.github.io/_posts/2020-07-23-graphql-design.md

 # Mutations

-GraphQL only has a single write protocol definition unlike RESTful’s PUT, POST, PATCH and DELETE.
+GraphQL only has a single write protocol called `Mutation` unlike RESTful’s `PUT`, `POST`, `PATCH` and `DELETE`.
 This means naming conventions are really important for a team to convey intentions.
-If you are looking to establish a convention, then the following is a good starting point.
-The important thing is consistency in your schema.
+The following is how I've broken down Mutation field names to convey a consistent API for the different write strategies you may want to expose.

 ## Create